selfhostmail/selfhostmail/README.md

 Myself, I don't run the wireguard ingress on my mail server anymore, so I have a bootstrap problem.
 So here are 'in a nutshell' the steps I take.
 Most of this is done in terraform so its more or less automatic ish.

 1. Provision with your cloud provider using your registrar DNS a host with an FQDN of door.primary.com.
-2. Ensure there is at least temporarily an @ record for primary.com pointed at door.primary.com, keeping the TTL at 120 or less.
+2. Ensure there is at least temporarily an @ record for primary.com pointed at door.primary.com, keeping the TTL at 120 or less for sanity and less waiting.
 3. Clone the repo and run with no changes the command `./puppet-domain.sh -a false -d false -f true -l change@letsencrypt.org -m primary.org`
 4. Initialize the firezone user and create a new device with a new wireguard client config.
 5. Provision with your cloud provider using their DNS a host with an FQDN of mail.primary.com and switch the @ record over.